TerryL1971/myFlix-Angular-client/README.md

 ### Key Features:

-- Return a list of movies of the 80's to the user.
+- Return a list of movies to the user.
 - Return data about a single movie by title to the user.
 - Return data about movie genres to the user.
 - Return data about directors and actors to the user.